ChetHarrison/jsdoccer/README.md

 #### Parse JSON like a champ

 Map/Reduce is your friend when you need to pull deeply nested targets out of a large amount of JSON.
 I use a modified Array with the 5 magic RX methods attached.
 I highly recommend you spend a little time with [this excellent tutorial](http://reactive-extensions.github.io/learnrx/) from Jafar Husain of Netflix **Note: Do it in Chrome.
 It doesn't work in Firefox.** Then you will be able to inspect the generated AST files in the `ast` directory and write your own custom matchers in the `syntax-matchers.js` file.

-#### YAML Templates

-YAML template file names should be "slugified" with a `.tpl` extention.
-Example:

-The syntax target type "functions" should have a corresponding template `functions.tpl`.
-At the moment templates are populated using Lodash (Underscore) templating.
-Because YAML is whitespace sensitive you may have to carefully watch where you place inline script.

 Example: